DataManagementLab/collab-coursebook/README.md

 1. Execute the update script ``./utils/update.sh --prod``
 1. If not already active on that server, obtain an SSL certificate, e.g., through [Let's Encrypt](https://certbot.eff.org/lets-encrypt/)

+### PyLint

+To be able to run PyLint, go into content/static/yt_api.py, comment out the import from secret settings and set yt_api_key = "".
+Otherwise PyLint will not run because it tries to import from a file that doesn't exist.
 ### Updates

 To update the setup to the current version on the main branch of the repository use the update script ``utils/update.sh`` or ``utils/update.sh --prod`` in production.